Incongruously Dressed Zombie

 - In Return of the Living Dead, a zombie priest is seen gnawing on a dead paramedic, then calling Dispatch to ask that more be sent.
 Trash becomes an example when she re-animates in the nude, having been killed after stripping in the cemetery.

 - Several examples (a stripper, a bunch of little girls in ballerina outfits, one that's on fire) chase people around in the opening credits of Zombieland.
+One of the last ones we see is a clown.

 - The first zombie seen up close in Dead Heat is dressed as a biker.